 Source : Humanity’s Fundamental Environmental Limits in Human Ecology volume 48, pages235–244

-In 2020, a research team from St Olaf College and the University of Oregon, US, modelled two populations of interest, primary producers (plants) and humans, in a global, managed ecosystem, with 'ideal' tecnological support.
+In 2020, a research team from St Olaf College and the University of Oregon, US, modeled two populations of interest, primary producers (plants) and humans, in a global, managed ecosystem, with 'ideal' technological support.